aritchie/bluetoothle/readme.md

+# UPDATE - This library is moving to the Shiny Framework at https://github.com/shinyorg/shiny but is continuing support for now

 # <img src="icon.png" width="71" height="71"/> ACR Reactive BluetoothLE Plugin
 Easy to use, cross platform, REACTIVE BluetoothLE Plugin for ALL platforms!